 Notes on the Geography of Egypt: Ramesseum

-Ramesseum is a modern name, assigned by Champollion, for the Memorial Temple of Ramases II.
-When built, it was called the Temple of Millions of Years of User-Ma'at-Ra United with Thebes in the Estates of Amen West of Thebes.
+Ramesseum is a modern name, assigned by Jean-François Champollion to the memorial temple of Rameses II.
+When built, the temple was called the Temple of Millions of Years of User-Ma'at-Ra United with Thebes in the Estates of Amen West of Thebes.

-The blocked first pylon--on the east or temple side--is made of sandstone blocks instead of the usual mud brick.
+The first pylon--its entrance blocked--is made of sandstone instead of the usual mud brick.
 Internal staircases at either end lead to the top.

 A view from left to right of the second pylon, the second court, the hypostyle hall, and the sanctuary.

-Toppled at the second pylon: this is the colossal statue of Ramses II that inspired Shelley's "Ozymandias."
+Toppled at the second pylon: this is the colossal statue of Rameses II that inspired Shelley's "Ozymandias."

-The figure apparently stood for well over a thousand years: Diodorus Siculus in the First Century A.D. claimed to have seen it intact.
+The figure apparently stood for well over a thousand years: Diodorus Siculus in the First Century A.D. claims to have seen it intact.

 "Look on my works, ye Mighty, and despair."
 The statue, showing the deified Rameses, was originally 57 feet high.